 Delegates will examine and participate in activities that teach word classes, sentence structure and punctuation.
 We will use exciting and engaging resources and strategies to encourage learning that sticks, and can be replicated straight away in class and in groups.

-This training is aimed at English subject leaders who are either new to the role or looking to enhance their contribution to improving English across the school.
+This training is aimed at mathematics subject leaders who are either new to the role or looking to enhance their contribution to improving maths across the school.